Using Microsoft Office

 Reports: Query result

-sets can displayed on Excel worksheets in query tables,
+sets can displayed on Excel worksheets in query tables and

 This tutorial is a series of web